Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 This means that the water that's flowing along that side of the boat has to move faster to meet up with the water at the back end that it started with at the front end.

-So you get a sense of lift, you get get this pull that pulls the boat over to and decreases that already uh shrunken distance and keeps going until the bow goes poink and then you get stuck.
+You get this pull that pulls the boat over to and decreases that already shrunken distance and keeps going until the bow goes point and then you get stuck.

-And then the problem is the current comes bashing your bow, pushing it into the bank and keeps pushing it into the bank.
+Then the problem is the current comes bashing your bow, pushing it into the bank and keeps pushing it into the bank.

-Uh then there's other issues relative to getting the thing out of there.
+Then there's other issues relative to getting the thing out of there.

-Um so many of them, uh, engineering-wise, right?
+So many of them, engineering-wise, right?

-You can't the tugboats can't get a good uh it can't back up because it's big propellers won't have deep enough water to get bite in the water to pull it, nor will there be enough distance of water, uh enough um throw of water behind it for those propellers to pull against.
+The tugboats can't get a good, it can't back up because its big propellers won't have deep enough water to get bite in the water to pull it.

 So it would pull the water and cause a suction on the land, eroding the side of the canal and not moving the big boat.

-They the canal is very narrow, so they can't have a long line.
+The canal is very narrow, so they can't have a long line.

 A little tiny tug with a big engine and big propellers can get a good bite of water and do some tremendous pulling if it can get sufficient length of line between itself and the thing it's trying to pull.

-And bear in mind that all of this activity on water, the only points of pull, your only point of traction is the surface of your propeller.
+And bear in mind that all of this activity on water, the only points of pull, your only point of traction, is the surface of your propeller.

-So it is the size of the propeller that is meaningful relative to your ability to pull stuff and how fast you can pull that propeller, how powerfully uh your torque is relative to that spin.
+So it is the size of the propeller that is meaningful relative to your ability to pull stuff and how fast you can pull that propeller, how powerfully your torque is relative to that spin.

 And that's it.

-Uh it's not like you can anchor a giant rope on land and pull this boat.
+It's not like you can anchor a giant rope on land and pull this boat.

 It is just not going to happen, right?

-So it has to be sort of lifted to be pulled, which means you have to pull it from the stern and you have to uh or the sides, you could do it that way, but there's no angle of attack.
+So it has to be sort of lifted to be pulled, which means you have to pull it from the stern and you have to, or the sides.

 You can't get your tugs far enough away to do this.